crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 ## Run the application

 To start the application, you need to know the ID assigned to the application when it was installed.
+If you can't remember it, you can list the installed applications with:

-Pass this ID to the `xwalk-launcher` command, in the same shell you used to install the application (see above):
+    app:~> xwalkctl

-    app:~> xwalk-launcher -f dogabgfklbjobjkfdbokaedngjeepepj
+Pass the ID to the `xwalk-launcher` command, in the same shell you used to install the application:

-(The `-f` option instructs Crosswalk to run the application in fullscreen mode.)
+    app:~> xwalk-launcher dogabgfklbjobjkfdbokaedngjeepepj

 The application should now start on the target.
 Here it is running on an emulated Tizen IVI device, on Fedora Linux: